volshi-ai/.github/profile/README.md

 <div align="center">

+# VOLSHI

-Infrastructure for autonomous intelligence.
+### Infrastructure for autonomous intelligence.

-We build the systems that let autonomous intelligence move beyond conversation
+We build the systems that let autonomous intelligence move beyond conversation — into environments where it can understand, decide, act, and remain accountable.

 [Website](https://volshi.com) · [Research](https://volshi.com/research) · [Contact](mailto:info@volshi.com)